Quaternion-Valued Wavelets on the Plane: A Construction via the Douglas-Rachford Approach: Introduction

+\emph{Wavelets} have become an important mathematical tool with far-reaching applications ranging from signal processing through to the numerical solution of differential equations.
+Although the notion of wavelets appeared as a culmination of ideas in pure mathematics, engineering and physics, the suitability of wavelets in dealing with non-stationary signals served as a driving stimulus behind early wavelet research.
+Key contributions to wavelet theory include Daubechies' construction of compactly supported, smooth and orthonormal wavelets on the line with multiresolution structure \cite{daubechies1,daubechiesbook,mallat, meyerchapter} which has had a profound impact on the practical use of wavelets in science and engineering.

-In recent development, Franklin, Hogan and Tam \cite{FHTconference,FHTpaper,franklinthesis} devised an optimisation approach which has been successful in reproducing Daubechies’ wavelets.
-Wavelet construction was formulated as a \emph{feasibility problem} of finding a point on the intersection of constraint sets that model the wavelet design criteria and the conditions of MRA.
-Feasibility problems are customarily solved using \emph{projection algorithms} like the \emph{method of alternating projections} (MAP) and the \emph{Douglas--Rachford} (DR) scheme, among others.
-This feasibility approach to wavelet architecture produced nonseparable examples of smooth compactly supported orthonormal wavelets on the plane \cite{FHTpaper,franklinthesis}.
-Moreover, it makes provision for expanding the design criteria to include other wavelet properties like \emph{cardinality} and \emph{symmetry} \cite{DHLi_CRMart,DHL1,DHLart,DHLi_centering,DHLi_CRMproc}.
+Recently, an optimization approach for the construction of multidimensional wavelets has been developed \cite{FHTconference,FHTpaper,franklinthesis}.
+More precisely, wavelet construction was formulated as a \emph{feasibility problem} of finding a point on the intersection of constraint sets arising from the conditions of multiresolution analysis (MRA) and other design criteria.
+Feasibility problems are customarily solved using \emph{projection algorithms} including the \emph{method of alternating projections} (MAP) \cite{neumann} and the \emph{Douglas--Rachford} (DR) scheme \cite{drachford}, among others.
+This approach has led to the development of new examples of nonseparable, smooth, compactly supported, orthonormal, complex-valued (also real-valued) wavelets on the plane \cite{FHTpaper,franklinthesis}.
+When applied in one dimension, these methods can reproduce the Daubechies' wavelets, but can also generate other examples.
+Additionally, this approach makes provision for expanding the design criteria to include other wavelet properties like \emph{cardinality} and \emph{symmetry} that are essential to certain image processing applications \cite{DHLi_centering,DDHTart,dizonthesis}.